svt/jekyll-theme-svt/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

+Optionally define a menu in a menu.yml file in the _data directory.

+'''
+menuItems:
+- title: Why
+  url: why
+- title: What
+  url: what
+- title: How
+  url: how
+'''

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.